twlz0ne/separedit.el/README.md

 ## Edit code block

-`comment-edit` also support for editing code block directly in comment or string:
+`separedit` also support for editing code block directly in comment or string:

     source buffer     ->    eidt buffer